magento-hackathon/Hackathon_MageMonitoring/README.md

 - Extend from the nearest Abstract class to take care of boilerplate, example: cache widget => extend from Hackathon_MageMonitoring_Model_Widget_CacheStat_Abstract
 - Implement the remaining methods of corresponding child interface, example: cache widget => implement Hackathon_MageMonitoring_Model_Widget_CacheStat
 - Override isActive() if your widget depends on certain conditions.
 - Override initConfig() if your widget wants to use custom user parameters.
-See dashboard dummy widget for details.
+The dashboard dummy widget has some examples.
 - You are done.
 Pull requests welcome. ;)

-Have a look at the dummy widgets for more detailed usage.
+Have a look at the existing widgets for more detailed usage.

+### How to add a new watch dog

+- The WatchDog interface is a tiny extension of the Widget interface.
+- It's fine to have a widget class also contain the watch dog implementation.
+- If you (already) extend from Widget_Abstract you only need to implement watch(), with a more specific abstract class it becomes even more easier.
+See Model/Widget/Log/* for details.

-### How to add a new widget from another module
+### How to add a new widget or watch dog from another module

-- In your module config add an observer that subscribes to magemonitoring_collect_widgets_$tab event.
+- In your global module config add a widgets node that declares your widget folder.
- You do not need an actual observer class, declaration in config.xml is enough.
 See config.xml of this module for details.
-- Now follow the same procedure as for adding a new widget, except for repo cloning part.
+- Now follow the same procedure as for adding a new widget or watch dog, except for the repo cloning part.
-- Drop the new widget class into the folder your observer config publishes.
+- Drop your shiny new class into the folder your config.xml publishes.
+Compare with folder structure of this module if unsure.

 ### Core Contributors